phalcon-orphanage/docs/en/response.md

 <hr />

 ## Overview
 [Phalcon\Http\Response][http-response] is a component that encapsulates the actual HTTP response by the application to the user.
+The most commonly returned payload is headers and content.
 Note that this is not _only_ the actual response payload.
-The most commonly returned payload is headers and content.
+The component acts as a constructor of the response and as a HTTP client to send the response back to the caller.
+You can always use the [Phalcon\Http\Message\Response][http-message-response] for a PSR-7 compatible response and use a client such as Guzzle to send it back to the caller.

 ```php
 <?php